|

 In this interview, we talk to Nancy Braun.
 She was the general director of Esch2022 – European Capital of Culture in Luxembourg.
 The city of Esch-sur-Alzette, as well as the entire Southern Region, was designated European Capital of Culture in December 2017 and carried this title throughout 2022, together with Kaunas in Lithuania and Novi Sad in Serbia.
 In February 2024, Nancy Braun became a candidate for Luxembourg’s Demokratesh Partei in this year’s European Parliament elections.

 Culture is often associated with elitist art.
-Our focus was on making it accessible to everyone
+Our focus was to present culture in all its different facets, making it accessible to everyone.

 Do you perceive yourself as European?
 Why?